robmiller/jekyll-resize/README.md

 If your page is loading too slowly because of large images and you can't be bothered to manually create thumbnails (images with reduced dimensions), then this Jekyll filter is for you.

-At build time (`jekyll build` or `jekyll serve`), this easy-to-use tag will create a thumbnail version of your image in a cache directory and link to it, so your page can load faster.
+When running `jekyll build` or `jekyll serve`, this easy-to-use filter will create a smaller version of your image in a cache directory and link to it, so your page can load faster.

+Use it for thumbnails.
+Ort to create versions of your images that are like 800px wide and under 1MB - while still keeping the original full-size images untouched in the repo.

 ## Sample usage